lorencig/UA-OPC-Interface/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the CC BY 4.0 License - see the LICENSE file for details.

 ## Acknowledgments